 Bone disease and fractures can also cause spondylolisthesis.
 Certain sport activities, such as gymnastics, weight lifting, and football, put a great deal of stress on the bones in the lower back.
 They also require that the athlete constantly overstretch (hyperextend) the spine.
 This can lead to a stress fracture on one or both sides of the vertebra.
 A stress fracture can cause a spinal bone to become weak and shift out of place.

 Spondylolisthesis may vary from mild to severe.
 A person with spondylolisthesis may have no symptoms.

-X-ray of the spine can show if a vertebra is out of place, and whether there are any fractures.
+X-ray of the spine can show if a bone in the spine is out of place or broken.

 Other complications may include: